 We can’t understand the things of God and will not walk in His ways, until the Spirit of God gives us spiritual discernment to understand those things and a desire to seek after the ways of the Lord.

 Spiritual discernment is not your conscience.
 God has given all men a “conscience,” (an innate knowledge between moral right and wrong).
-But the conscience is still part of the carnal flesh so, while our conscience is purposed for good, it can be deceived and seared into erroneous beliefs or into accepting ungodly behavior.
+Yet, while our conscience is purposed for good, it can be deceived and seared into erroneous beliefs or into accepting ungodly behavior.
 Fleshly desires and secular influences can be powerful, and those forces can infiltrate and contaminate our guiding conscience.

 But spiritual discernment is given in revelation through the Spirit of God.
 And He leads us into truth, as revealed by God’s Word.
 The Holy Spirit is always in agreement with the Lord.
 He always glorifies Christ, and He always upholds truth.
 As Charles Stanley said, “The Spirit of God will never lead you where the Word of God forbids you to go.”
 The Holy Spirit both confirms and reveals Scripture to teach and train us in godliness and holiness.